 Please understand that our phone lines have been extremely busy – we are trying our best!

 - If you meet the current criteria for Covid-19 testing as outlined by Health Protection Surveillance Centre guidelines, we will submit an electronic referral to request Covid-19 testing to the National centre.
-You will be contacted directly to arrange this and given further information.
+You will receive a text to arrange this and give further information.

 - While you are awaiting for us to contact you, please, please, please self-isolate at home to help slow the spread of the virus.